 The copy of Carcass’s Reek of Putrefaction [Snaza] first heard…unsettled his sense of what music was supposed to sound like, which lead to a fascination that ultimately re-configured his ethics.
 Like a number of others, he became a vegetarian in part due to his engagements with Carcass.

-The authors present the dystopian music of metal’s most brutal genre as brimming with utopian possibilities:
+The authors present the dystopian onslaught of metal’s most brutal genre as brimming with utopian possibilities:

 What we think death metal’s early years demonstrate is that forms of community that are – in partial ways at least – at odds with humanist social formations can be nurtured within capitalist, humanist systems.
 Death metal is not, in any way, outside of the system it criticizes and rejects.
 But it doesn’t perform itself in the expected ways, and thus reveals the possibility of disrupting and redirecting the system.